moni-tu/Chat-App/README.md

 ● Location data is sent via the chat in a map view.
 ● The chat interface and functionality are created using the Gifted Chat library.
 ● The app’s codebase contains comments.

+### Technologies

+    ● React Native
+    ● Expo
+    ● Google Firebase
+    ● Gifted Chat

+### Installation

+#### Install prerequisets

+    ● Node.js and npm
+    ● Android Studio or Xcode for iOS
+    ● Expo / Expo Go

+#### Install required packages from package.json

+    ● Download this repo
+    ● Navigate to root folder via CLI
+    ● Install required packages in package.json

+### Run the App

+    ● Navigate to root folder
+    ● Run expo start or npm start
+    ● Expo will build the project and display development options in a browser window.
+    ● The Expo Go app can be used to show the app on a physical device.
+Scan the QR Code in the development options with the app
+    ● The app can also be run through an emulator on your desktop via Expo